 Along the way Sey was recruited by the banking industry-Bank of America merchant services or commercial banking, where he served within the IT Department, Risk Fulfillment and Fraud control.
 Sey was also hired as quality tester by a consortium known as Measured Progress a seasonal contractual position he handled with other functions.
 Sey served as Analyst for Marsh covering Canada, UK, France and Africa and parts of Asia while at Marsh Sey was part of the team that maintained the French unit as Analysts for technology global distribution covering over 60,000 clientele around the globe.
 During the past 5 years to present Ambassador Sey has been working with the USSOCOM, US Army as Technical Instructor-Linguist specializing on French and other foreign languages.
 Currently Sey is the head of the Public Relations Department for OIC Secretariat - Gambia.

-Omar Ann, our Administrative Officer at The Gambia OIC Secretariat, graduated from North Carolina Central University, in the U.S. with a Business degree (a double degree in Finance and Management).
+Omar Ann, Head of Admin and Human Resources, graduated from North Carolina Central University, in the U.S. with a Business degree (a double degree in Finance and Management).

 He was also the Chairperson of Media for Gambia Democracy Fund, an organization that mobilized many Gambians at home and the diaspora to join hands and bring about change in The Gambia.
 Mr. Ann’s exceptional leadership qualities, willingness to learn, and be a team player makes him a valued member of the Secretariat.